JunShern/moral-uncertainty/docs/main.md

 ## Rules
 1. Submitted predictions must come from a model that is based on publicly available models (e.g. BERT, RoBERTA, DeBERTa).
 All development materials including datasets and code must also be publicly available.
 2. Submissions may use our training data but must not touch any of the test split for model development.
 Additional datasets may be used but must not contain data from the [AITA subreddit](https://www.reddit.com/r/AmItheAsshole/).
-3. Your submission must include a link to a paper, GitHub repository, or other instructions to reproduce your results.
+3. Your submission must include a link to a paper, GitHub repository, or other instructions that fully explain your methods in a reproducible way.
 The organizers may inspect or run your model to validate a submission before accepting it.
 4. Given that our datasets are public, it is technically possible to figure out which examples in the evaluation set are ambiguous or not, and reverse-engineer a submission with perfect scores.
 However, this goes against the goals of the competition, so we reserve the right to reject your submission if you are unable to provide evidence of your development process that clearly shows you have not gamed the evaluation.
-5. The competition has no end date, though organizers reserve the right to update the competition every 6 months to improve participants' experience and encourage productive research output.
+5. The competition has no end date, though organizers reserve the right to update the competition every 4 months to improve participants' experience and encourage productive research output.

 ## Terms and Conditions
 > This workshop is sponsored by the FTX Future Fund regranting program.
 Submissions will be judged by the contest organizers.
 All decisions of judges are final.
 We cannot give awards to teams on US terrorist lists or those subject to sanctions.
 Sponsor may confirm the legality of sending prize money to winners who are residents of countries outside of the United States.
 The legality of accepting the prize in his or her country is the responsibility of the winners.
 All taxes are the responsibility of the winners.
 Employees or current contractors of FTX and contest organizers are not eligible to win prizes.
 Entrants must be over the age of 18.
 By entering the contest, entrants agree to the Terms & Conditions.
 Entrants agree that FTX shall not be liable to entrants for any type of damages that arise out of or are related to the contest and/or the prizes.
 By submitting an entry, entrant represents and warrants that, consistent with the terms of the Terms and Conditions: (a) the entry is entrant’s original work; (b) entrant owns any copyright applicable to the entry; (c) the entry does not violate, in whole or in part, any existing copyright, trademark, patent or any other intellectual property right of any other person, organization or entity; (d) entrant has confirmed and is unaware of any contractual obligations entrant has which may be inconsistent with these Terms and Conditions and the rights entrant is required to have in the entry, including but not limited to any prohibitions, obligations or limitations arising from any current or former employment arrangement entrant may have; (e) entrant is not disclosing the confidential, trade secret or proprietary information of any other person or entity, including any obligation entrant may have in connection arising from any current or former employment, without authorization or a license; and (f) entrant has full power and all legal rights to submit an entry in full compliance with these Terms and Conditions.